 The dental team provided advice to patients about the prevention of decay and gum disease including advice on tooth brushing technique and oral hygiene products.
 Information leaflets on oral health were available.
-There were a variety of different information leaflets available in the reception areas.

 Staffing

 All clinical staff had current registration with their professional body - the General Dental Council, and were all up to date with their continuing professional development requirements, and working through their five year cycle.
 [The GDC require all dentists to carry out at least 250 hours of CPD every five years and dental nurses must carry out 150 hours every five years].
 We saw evidence of the range of training and development opportunities available to staff to ensure they remained effective in their roles.
 The principal dentist monitored the training and development of staff to ensure they had the right opportunities and capacity to attend training.